Find your job in Japan now!

 Job Seekers’ Frequently Asked Questions

-Jobsinjapan.com is a job posting website showcasing employment opportunities from various companies.
-We are not a recruiter or staffing agency, so we cannot directly offer you employment.
+Jobsinjapan.com is a job posting website with employment opportunities from companies all over Japan.
+We are not a recruiter or staffing agency, so we cannot directly offer you employment, but we connect you with employers looking for people just like you.

-Please look on the site for a job that you are interested in and apply.
-A few pieces of advice:
+Please look on the site for a job and apply.
+Here are a few pieces of advice:

-a.
-Create an online resume (or several depending on the job you want to apply to).
-Please note that you can apply to jobs using either your PDF file resume or the online resume.
+- Create an online resume (or several depending on the job you want to apply to).
+Please note that you can apply to jobs using either your PDF file resume or an online resume.

-b.
-Make sure your cover letter is customized for each employer that you make an application.
+- Make sure your cover letter is customized for each employer that you make an application.
+(Employers know when you use a copy/paste template)

-c.
-Ensure that your resume and profile includes a photo.
-While many job seekers find adding a photo to one’s application as unusual, or even discriminatory, this is a customary practice in Japan.
+- Ensure that your resume and profile includes a photo.
+While many job seekers find adding a photo to their application is unusual, or even discriminatory, this is a customary practice in Japan.
 It will show employers that you understand Japanese work culture and procedures.

 What people say about us?